agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_neural.md

 We observed significant speed-ups by vectorizing this code using **@projectname**.
 Using SSE4.2, a speed-up of 3.76 was observed and using AVX2, a speed-up of 6.81 was observed.
 If we compare the results obtained using std::exp in AVX2 with that obtained using **@projectname**, the speed-up is 50.6!.
-It is clear that the use of **@projectname** in any project involving vectorization is very beneficial, not just for the ease of vectorization and portability betweem architectures, compilers and operating systems, but also because of the performance of its standard library replacement functions.
+It is clear that the use of **@projectname** in any project involving vectorization is very beneficial, not just for the ease of vectorization and portability between architectures, compilers and operating systems, but also because of the performance of its standard library replacement functions.